cjdbarlow/Part-One/chest_wall_and_diaphragm.md

 The chest wall is formed by the ribs and intercostal muscles:
 * **Ribs**
-Slope anteroinferiorly, and are connected by the external, internal, and innermost intercostal muscles.
+Slope antero-inferiorly, and are connected by the external, internal, and innermost intercostal muscles.
 * **Intercostal muscles**
-  * External intercostals slope anteroinferiorly
+  * External intercostals slope antero-inferiorly
-  * Internal and innermost intercostals slope inferoposteriory
+  * Internal and innermost intercostals slope infero-posteriorly
 * **Diaphragm**
 Complex dome-shaped membranous structure, consisting of a central tendon and peripheral muscles
   * Performs the majority of inspiratory work of breathing